 If pain is severe, an opioid analgesic (strong painkillers from the medication family that includes morphine and codeine) may be prescribed.
-People will often continue to use ASA and acetaminophen in addition to opioid analgesics.
+People will often continue to use acetaminophen in addition to opioid analgesics.
 Longer-acting opioids are often prescribed because they provide more hours of relief and are taken on a regular basis.
 Faster-acting opioid analgesics are taken on an as-needed basis and are used for pain that may break through the relief provided by longer-acting opioids.

 Whenever possible, opioids are taken by mouth.
 However, some people are prescribed skin patches that deliver opioid analgesics through the skin.
 Others are given as injections or through a continuous infusion pump that’s connected to a catheter placed in a vein or under the skin.
 Some infusion pump systems allow the patient to control the release of the medication by pressing a button.